arminc/arminc.github.io/_posts/2010-12-21-how-to-install-os-x-in-virtualbox.md

   * Intel CPU
   * Virtualbox 3.2

-To be able to install OS X you need OS X installation files, to make things easier there are OSX86 installation DVD&#8217;s going around provided by our lovely people at ihackintosh.
+To be able to install OS X you need OS X installation files, to make things easier there are OSX86 installation DVD's going around provided by our lovely people at ihackintosh.
 I personaly used the iDeneb v1.5.
-To find these DVD&#8217;s just use Google.
+To find these DVD's just use Google.

 **Step 1:**
 Create an virtualbox image with the following options: